 North Carolina Maritime Museum, Maritime museum in Beaufort, United States.

-The museum grew from a natural history collection at the U.S. Fisheries Laboratories on a nearby island.
-The institution relocated to its present location in 1984 and has systematically displayed the area's maritime history since then.
+The museum grew out of a natural history collection originally housed at the U.S. Fisheries Laboratories on a nearby island.
+In 1984 it moved to its current building in Beaufort, where it has focused on the maritime past of the region ever since.

 The community of curious travelers